How AI is changing private banking in Central, South and Eastern Europe

 Why Central, South and Eastern Europe banks can't wait

-A typical RM manages 50-100 client relationships.
+A typical RM manages 50-100 client relationships while spending 70% of their time on admin work.
 Each client expects personalized advice, proactive recommendations, and immediate responses.
-That's impossible when 70% of your time goes to administrative tasks.

 Banks that can't deliver real-time, intelligent service will lose relationships to those that can.